medienbaecker/kirby-modules/README.md

 <img width="1132" height="636" alt="Screenshot of the module create dialog with 5 module types, 4 with preview images and one falling back to an icon" src=".github/create.webp" />

 Types without a matching image fall back to their blueprint `icon`.
-If no type has a preview image (and you don'tuse groups), the dialogs keep the plain dropdown.
+If no type has a preview image (and you don't use groups), the dialogs keep the plain dropdown.
 With a single module type there's nothing to pick, so no picker appears and the dialog goes straight to the fields.

 ### Grouping types

 Once you have a lot of module types, the picker can get pretty long.
-Fear not, similar the [blocks field](https://getkirby.com/docs/reference/panel/fields/blocks) you can group them:
+Fear not, similar to the [blocks field](https://getkirby.com/docs/reference/panel/fields/blocks) you can group them:

 ```yml
 # site/blueprints/pages/default.yml